rmosolgo/graphql-ruby/guides/mutations/mutation_errors.md

 ## Nullable Mutation Payload Fields

-To benefit from "Errors as Data" described above, mutation fields must not have `null: false`.
+To benefit from "Errors as Data" described above, mutation fields must not have `null: true`.
 Why?

 Well, for _non-null_ fields (which have `null: false`), if they return `nil`, then GraphQL aborts the query and removes those fields from the response altogether.